 Criteria for Selecting the Best Provider

-Now that I’ve listed the major players in the industry, its time to decide who is the best.
-Selecting the right web hosting is an important, but difficult decision.
-If you are just starting out, any of the companies listed above are likely to meet your needs.
-As your business and your website grow, the list of suitable companies gets smaller.
+Selecting the right web hosting is an important but difficult decision.
+If you are starting, any of the companies listed above are likely to meet your needs, at least initially.
+As your business and website grow, the list of suitable companies gets smaller.

-While many of the features and benefits can be measured and compared, choosing the best hosting company is still subjective.
-Meaning, it is really a matter of opinion.
-You have to weigh all of the offerings such as:
+While many features and benefits can be measured and compared, choosing the best hosting company is still subjective.
+Meaning it is a matter of opinion.
+You have to weigh all of the offerings, such as:

-Variety of plans – One size doesn’t fit all.
-You want a plan that is right for you based on where your business is at the moment.
-As your business grows, you want a company that can grow along with you.
+- Variety of plans – One size doesn’t fit all.
+You want a plan that is right for you based on where your business is.
+As your business grows, you want a company that can grow with you.

-Customer support – Quality of support is critical.
-No matter how skilled or tech savvy you may be, you will undoubtedly need to communicate with support.
-Look for support that is available 24/7 and via multiple channels (i.e. phone, chat, knowledgebase, email, etc.).
+- Customer support – Quality of support is critical.
+No matter how skilled or tech-savvy you may be, it would be best to communicate with support.
+Look for support available 24/7 and via multiple channels (i.e., phone, chat, knowledgebase, email, etc.).

-Once you’ve evaluated all of these features, then can you select the top company for your needs.
+Once you’ve evaluated all these features, you can select the top company for your needs.

-In addition to the daily loss of revenue, there is a longer term impact.
+In addition to the daily loss of revenue, there is a longer-term impact.
 Think of it from the perspective of a potential customer.
-They start out by doing a search engine query and come across a link to your site.
+They start by doing a search engine query and finding a link to your site.
 The description meets what they are searching for, so they click on the link, only to find out that the website is unavailable.
-If that was a person’s first visit to your website it is likely you’ll never get them to come back again.
+If that were a person’s first visit to your website, you’d likely never get them to return.

-Also, if Google attempts to crawl and index your website while the hosting company is down, it may have an impact on your rankings.
-Google wants to serve search results for websites that help answer people’s question.
-If your site isn’t available, Google views that as a let down to their customer.
-So, they are likely to de-value your website in search results.
-Especially if you have multiple outages.
+Also, if Google attempts to crawl and index your website while the hosting company is down, it may impact your search engine rankings.
+Google wants to serve search results for websites that help answer people’s questions.
+If your site isn’t available, Google views that as a letdown to their customer.
+So, they will likely devalue your website in search results, especially if you have multiple outages.

 Google and Search Engine Optimization experts recommend that you have quality web hosting.
-The great thing about Siteground is that you get both quality and affordability.
+The great thing about Kinsta is that you get both quality and affordability.

 Questions and Comments

-If you have any questions about this overview, or the list of the best web hosting providers, please post a message below.
-For related information, see how to setup a website.
+If you have questions about this overview or the list of the best web hosting providers, please post a message below.
+For related information, see how to set up a website.